Blog Post

 Fitness tracking apps help sports teams and athletes monitor performance, avoid injuries, and devise more suitable training plans.
 Some popular fitness tracking apps, like Strava, record workouts and post updates on cyclists’ and runners’ performances.

-However, sports organizations might need more detailed data analysis better suited for team sports or particular types of athletic events.
+However, sports organizations that plan to create a custom tracking app might need more detailed data analysis tailored for team sports or specific athletic events.

 Key Features for Sports Apps: